luci-project/bean/README.md

 Bean - Binary Explorer & Analyzer
 =================================

-A library to detect changes of different versions of binaries in the [Executable and Linking Format](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).
+A library to detect changes in different versions of binaries in the [Executable and Linking Format](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).

 Dependencies
 ------------

- - [Elfo](https://gitlab.cs.fau.de/luci-project/elfo) is used to access the contents of [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format)-Files
+ - [Elfo](https://gitlab.cs.fau.de/luci-project/elfo) is used to access the contents of [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format)-files
  - [Dirty Little Helper](https://gitlab.cs.fau.de/luci-project/dlh) provides the required standard library functions as well as the data structures (tree/hash set/map)
  - [Capstone](http://www.capstone-engine.org/) is used to disassemble the binary sections